KamiLimu1/Task1/ReadMe.md

 It is now your turn to follow this guide and create and share a ReadMe file on your Github account.

-- For practice, try to recreate every step I have done above, including creating and pushing a file with some code your emote Github repository.
+- For practice, try to recreate every step I have done above, including creating and pushing a file with some code to your remote Github repository.

 - **FOR THE PEER MENTORSHIP TASK:**